swagger-api/swagger-node/docs/swagger-file.md

 The Swagger file includes a number of standard Swagger 2.0 specification elements.
 You can read about them in the [Swagger 2.0 specification](https://github.com/reverb/swagger-spec/blob/master/versions/2.0.md).

-Here's a brief description of the elements in a swagger-node project file:
+Here's a brief description of the elements in a swagger project file:

 *  **swagger: 2.0** - (Required) Identifies the version of the Swagger specification (2.0).